-Notes: The roof covering is now of an age where ongoing and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.
-Evidence of condensation was noted within the roof void and ventilation should be improved.
-The situation should be monitored in the future.
+Roofing including roof space Repair category: 2 Notes: There is evidence of mice activity within the roof void area.
+Moss/vegetation growth on roof surfaces should be removed.
+Loose/detached sarking sheets were noted within the roof void area.
+The roof covering is original and now of an age where ongoing and regular maintenance may be required.
+It would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.

+Rainwater fittings

+Repair category:

-Rainwater fittings Repair category: Notes: At the time of our inspection there was no evidence of damp staining/water staining on wall surfaces which would indicate leakage.
+Notes: At the time of our inspection there was no evidence of damp staining/water staining on wall surfaces which would indicate leakage.
 It should be noted that it was not raining at the time of our inspection.
-In accordance with good maintenance practice, gutters should be regularly cleared of vegetation and debris.

 Main walls

-Repair category: 2
+Repair category:

-Notes: Cracking was noted to the render in areas and there is a localised section of boss render to the gable wall.
+Notes: Cracking was noted to render in areas.